jackprofessional/newGitTest/README.md

 # newGitTest
 # this is sexy
-# this is John.
-No John, common this is sexy
+# man sexy doesn't know what it's saying